universityofadelaide/shepherd/INSTALL.md

 - DATABASE_PASSWORD
 - SHEPHERD_WEB_IMAGESTREAM

+The image stream provides a source for the built images, so that you can launch pods to serve the Shepherd application.
 To obtain the `SHEPHERD_WEB_IMAGESTREAM` first retrieve the internal docker registry ip address:
 You require need system admin access.